nylas-samples/textual_terminal_email_client/README.md

-# code-sample-description
+# Create a Terminal Email Client using Textual and Python

-This sample repo will show you how to easily do X with Nylas.
+This project will show you how to create a Terminal Email Client to read, reply, delete and compose emails.

 ## Setup

 ### System dependencies

-- Add System dependencies
+- Python v3.x

 ### Gather environment variables

-You'll need the following values from the Nylas Dashboard:
+You'll need the following values:

 ```text
 ACCESS_TOKEN = ""